laravel/nova-docs/3.0/actions/defining-actions.md

 ## Handling Multiple Results

 When running an action on multiple resources, you may wish to use all of the results of the action to perform additional tasks.
 For instance, you may wish to generate a report detailing all of the changes for the group of selected resources.
-To accomplish this, you may use the `handleResult` method of the field:
+To accomplish this, you may use the `handleResult` method of the action:

 ```php
 /**